 - Carry a stick or bone to throw if approached by an unleashed dog or another animal.

 - Be visible: Buy and use reflective bands on yourself, reflective collars on your dog.
 There are a variety of handy reflectors and blinking tags available.

 - Remember to make sure your dog is wearing identification and is properly vaccinated for rabies.
 Although you’re using a leash, you want to be prepared in case you drop the leash, the leash or collar buckle fails, or for any other unforeseen problem.

-- Remember to bring water, especially on long run and during warm weather.
+- Remember to bring water, especially on a long run and during warm weather.
 More health and safety tips are below.

-- Skating, Biking or Motoring to Exercise A Dog.
-It can be very dangerous to bike, skate or skateboard with your dog.
-The leash can get caught up on something, the dog could run into you or you could run into the dog, the dog could lurch out in traffic, the dog could get loose, get scared and run off.
-Another potential hazard of biking, blading and skating with dogs: there have been reports of dogs’ paws and tails getting run over by wheels and caught in wheel spokes.
+- Skating, Biking, or Motoring to Exercise A Dog.
+It can be very dangerous to bike, skate, or skateboard with your dog.
+The leash can get caught up on something, the dog could run into you or you could run into the dog, the dog could lurch out in traffic, the dog could get loose, get scared, and runoff.
+Another potential hazard of biking, blading, and skating with dogs: there have been reports of dogs’ paws and tails getting run over by wheels and caught in wheel spokes.

 As the saying goes, a tired dog is a well-behaved dog.
 Indeed, making sure your dog gets enough exercise each day is an effective way to prevent dogs from developing and engaging in destructive or hyper behaviors.
-And as you can guess, exercise offers the same benefits to canines as it does for people: tones muscles, helps prevent obesity, strengthens the cardiovascular system, strengthens bones, improves sleep, improves mood, provides mood-stabilizing benefits, enhances mental alertness and promotes health.
+And as you can guess, exercise offers the same benefits to canines as it does for people: tones muscles helps prevent obesity, strengthens the cardiovascular system, strengthens bones, improves sleep, improves mood, provides mood-stabilizing benefits, enhances mental alertness, and promotes health.